 Juliana spent eight years teaching 6th grade math and science, newcomer math, and middle school art in the Oakland Unified School District before coming to Partners.
 She is committed to creating systems that support students and teachers to be their best.

 As a teacher working closely with many students who had experienced trauma, Juliana learned the importance of trauma-informed practices and social emotional learning for students.
 She became passionate about building school and classroom environments that support students to feel safe, joyful, and eager to learn.

-Juliana earned a double major in Art and Psychology at Carleton College.
-She then earned her Masters in Education from Alliant International University, and is pursuing her Masters in Instructional Leadership and Administrative Services Credential from Reach Institute for School Leadership.
+Juliana earned a double major in art and psychology at Carleton College.
+She then earned her master’s degree in education from Alliant International University, and is pursuing her master’s in instructional leadership and administrative services credential from Reach Institute for School Leadership.

 When she’s not working, Juliana likes to run, bike, travel, backpack, read, and spend time with loved ones.

 “Be the change that you wish to see in the world.” — Mahatma Gandhi